Section 4062(e) is a provision of ERISA intended to help protect pensions in situations where a company ceases operations and workers lose their jobs.

 Yes.
 Congress amended Section 4062(e) in December 2014 and included a direction to PBGC that it may not initiate enforcement actions inconsistent with its enforcement policy in effect on June 1, 2014.
-This means that PBGC continues not to enforce section 4062(e) against companies that meet the October 2012 guidelines for strong-company cases, unless a settlement was reached before June 1, 2014.
+This means that, unless a settlement was reached before June 1, 2014, PBGC continues not to enforce section 4062(e) against: (1) companies where the affected plan’s participant count for purposes of the flat-rate premium is less than 100 as of the most recent participant count date before the beginning of the cessation; and (2) companies that meet the October 2012 guidelines for strong-company cases.
 PBGC's enforcement policy guidelines as of June 1, 2014 are available.
-However, companies that believe they may fall within the strong-company category must still report 4062(e) events to PBGC.
+However, companies that believe they may fall within these categories must still report 4062(e) events to PBGC.

 Companies that have had a 4062(e) event since the law was amended in 2014 generally elect to make additional plan contributions pursuant to 4062(e)(4).
 Companies typically use 4062(e)(4) since Congress added this option in 2014.
 However, there are other options for meeting the obligation and these other options can also be combined.

 Options for satisfying liability through making additional pension contributions:

 - A sponsor may contribute, in 7 annual installments, an amount equal to 1/7 of the unfunded vested benefits (as measured for premium purposes) times the percentage reduction in active participants.